Recipe Cooked, Photographed and Written by Praveena

 Result:

-- This, Fresh coconut chutney powder, serves as an excellent condiment with Indian breakfast recipes, like idli, dosa, uthappam, etc.
+- This, Fresh coconut dry chutney powder, serves as an excellent condiment with Indian breakfast recipes, like idli, dosa, uthappam, etc.

 - And mainly, its used as a curry powder for spicing up any curry / stew / stir fry.